JSlusark/meet/README.md

     - Given that the app is loaded
     - When the user views the event listings
     - Then the app will display a chart that indicates the quantity of upcoming events in each city, categorized by topic.

+## Frontend:
+Written with JavaScript/React; hosted on Github Pages

+## Backend:
+Written with Node/Express and Lambda finctions (FaaS); hosted on AWS

+## Backend (DataBase):
+Google Calendar API

+## How this app uses serverless functions:
+In the Meet app, serverless functions written in Node.js and Express will handle the backend logic.
+Hosted on AWS Lambda, these functions will communicate with the Google Calendar API to fetch event data based on user requests.
+This approach ensures scalability, cost optimization, and streamlined development for a smooth user experience.

+### FEATURE 1: FILTER EVENTS BY CITY
+Serverless functions will help users filter events by city.
+When users open the app, the serverless function will display a list of all upcoming events.
+As users type in the city textbox, the serverless function will show suggestions that match their input.
+When users select a city from the suggestion list, the serverless function will update the city and show a list of upcoming events in that selected city.

+### FEATURE 2: SHOW/HIDE AN EVENT'S DETAILS
+Serverless functions will handle displaying and hiding event details.
+By default, events will be shown in a condensed format.
+When users choose to view event details, the serverless function will expand and display the full information.
+If users want to hide the details, the serverless function will collapse the event to its condensed format.

+### FEATURE 3: SPECIFY NUMBER OF EVENTS
+Serverless functions will allow users to specify the number of events to be loaded on the page.
+The default number of events displayed will be 32.
+When users initiate the event loading process, the serverless function will provide an option for users to specify the desired quantity of events they want to see.

+### FEATURE 4: USE THE APP WHEN OFFLINE
+Serverless functions will enable offline app usage.
+When there is no internet connection, the serverless function will display cached data, allowing users to navigate and view the previously accessed information.
+If users attempt to modify search parameters without an internet connection, the serverless function will show an error message indicating that this action is not possible without an internet connection.

+### FEATURE 5: DATA VISUALIZATION
+Serverless functions will support data visualization in the Meet app.
+The app will display a chart that shows the number of upcoming events in each city, categorized by topic.
+This visual representation helps users understand and explore event quantities in different cities.